 If you lose permanent teeth or have them removed, it’s important to replace them as soon as possible.
 Leaving tooth sockets empty for an extended length of time can be extremely disadvantageous for your oral health.
 Missing teeth can cause problems with eating, smiling, and speaking.
-At Oral & Facial Surgery of New Mexico in Las Cruces, Roswell, and Alamogordo, we offer a wide variety of tooth replacement options.
+At Oral & Facial Surgery of New Mexico in Las Cruces, and Roswell, we offer a wide variety of tooth replacement options.

 Every patient has different needs and preference, which means that each patient’s tooth restoration treatment will differ slightly from the rest.
 The best option for your tooth replacement will depend on several factors, including the number of teeth you need to restore, where the teeth are located in your jaw and relation to each other, the condition of your jaw bone, and more.
 We encourage you to consider all your replacement options before choosing which treatment you want.
 You can find information about the most common tooth restorations below.

 Dental implants are the most beneficial option for permanently replacing teeth because they are designed to look and function just like your natural teeth for a lifetime.

 - Easy to care for (and have the potential to last a lifetime if properly cared for)

 - Prevent jaw bone deterioration by keeping the jaw stimulated

 - No discomfort associated with treating them like natural teeth

 - Can replace one tooth or several teeth